runicscribe/worldbuilding-docs/dae-machina/culture/organizations/index.md

 The eldar council meets irregularily, usually only when one member deems it necessary.
 It is rare that all members of the council attend any one meeting, although there are many members who attend every meting.
 The council most often meets in the top floor of the Mediterranean capitol council chambers.
 The council has frequent dealings with the Order of Sion, and commands an ellite company of the Mediterranean army, recruited primarily from the Academy of Magical and Martial Arts.
 Members of the Eldar council qualify as anyone who knows about the council and has an open invitation to attend council meetings.
 Most ancient Ael’dar are members.
-Varios councile members are in positions of power among the nations of the world.
+Various council members are in positions of power among the nations of the world.

 **Known Members**
 Dragon Scholar